daniel-samson/teensyphp/README.md

 A minimalistic web framework for rapidly creating JSON APIs and web applications.
 Teensy PHP attempts to use composition with functions instead of classes.

 ## Features
+- Router
+- Templating in php
-- Type hinting
+- Middlewhere
-- Easy to inject or replace functionality (its just functions)
+- Easy to inject or replace functionality (its just some small functions)

 ## Example